Ramo-Y/PersonalRecord/README.md

 ### Get a community license
 You can apply for a community license here: https://www.syncfusion.com/sales/communitylicense

+### Open Source
+In order to use Syncfusion with an open source project, you must contact Syncfusion via the [contact form](https://www.syncfusion.com/products/community-contact-us).
+This has been done in this project and approved by Syncfusion.
+More information can be found [here](https://www.syncfusion.com/products/communitylicense?question=can-the-community-license-be-used-for-open-source-projects)

 ## Development
 Please read the [development documentation](./DEVELOPMENT.md) if you would like to participate in the development.